epfl-ada/ada-2024-project-lil0mohammadali/README.md

 Based on the metrics of the public's response we could classify the reaction into two main categories: relatively high view count and low comments/replies to comments, and average views with high comments/replies to comments.
 The first type would reflect virality and high reach of the video, while the second indicates that the video prompts strong user ungagement, encouraging discussions within the public.
 We could thereafter determine what format of videos result in high virality vs discussions, and news channels could adapt their videos according to the desired outcome.
 Like/dislike ratio could also be used to try determining how to potentially minimize division among the public (indicated by a ratio close to 1).

-## Proposed timeline and organization within the team
+## Timeline and organization within the team
 #### Week 1 (26.10.-01.11.):
 - Find out how to treat big dataframes (🐋Lisa)
 - Filter channels by category (🐋Lisa)